 She has produced five volumes of short stories in the 'Can't Sleep, Won't Sleep: Tales for Travellers' series, three short novels ('Divine Intervention', 'Changes' and 'No Matter What'), a book of stories for children, Melissa and the Mobility Scooter, and one LONG novel 'Past Present Tense'.

-Currently she is working on the manuscript for 'The Waggon' which will be published on 1st October 2019.
+Currently she is working on the manuscript for 'The Waggon'.

 Lesley doesn't read as much nowadays as she used to.
 She spends most of her time writing, but in recent months has loved these books: